 All bikes in the Suzuki Boulevard line come with a 5-speed transmission, comfortable seats and a tripping spirit.
-Suzuki designed the handles, footrests and the engine for long distance rides.
-However, the smaller models are also very city-friendly bikes.
+Suzuki designed the handles, footrests and the engine for long-distance rides.
+However, smaller models are also very city-friendly bikes.

 Engineers updated the Suzuki Boulevard 2016 and the Suzuki Boulevard 2017 line.
 The following is the review of the latest Suzuki Boulevard 2018 line and is the apparent result of many years of R&D. Let´s dive into the Suzuki Boulevard Line one by one.

 If there´s one thing that all reviews (and me) agree upon is that everybody loves the Suzuki Boulevard M109R.
 It represents a Japanese take on the mothership of all cruisers, the Harley Davidson.

 Suzuki made a strong move to enter the US market in style.
 So far, reviews and satisfied customers are doing it for them.
 The Suzuki Boulevard M109R is a serious cruiser with a big 1783cc fuel-injected V-twin at 54 degrees engine.
 It has some of the largest reciprocating pistons in a gasoline engine among the production motorcycles or cars!